Taiz: 20th century

+1994 mass shooting

+On March 25–26, 1994, a mass shooting took place in the city.
+A Yemeni killed eleven women and seven men, among them his wife and his mother, before he was arrested by police.
+When he was led away he managed to wrestle the gun from a police officer and kill another four people, three of them police officers, before he himself was shot dead.
+A total of 23 people were killed, including the suspect.

 Yemeni uprising and war

 During the Yemeni Revolution fighting in Taiz resulted in anti-government forces seizing control of the city from president Ali Abdullah Saleh.

 As part of the 2015 Yemeni Civil War, on 22 March 2015, the Houthis and forces loyal to former president Ali Abdullah Saleh took the city in the aftermath of their coup d'état in Sanaa.
 The city became the site of a military confrontation between Houthis and the forces loyal to Abd Rabbuh Mansur Hadi.
 The city was effectively under siege and the United Nations warned of an "extreme and irreversible" food shortage if fighting continued.
 In August 2015, Yemeni Member of Parliament Muhammad Muqbil Al-Himyari reported Houthi attacks on civilians in Taiz and appealed for help on Suhail TV (Yemen).

 The 2015 confrontation expanded into a military campaign for control of this strategic city.
 Despite ceasefires and prisoner swaps, the battle continues to this day and the city has been described as a "volatile front line."
 The frontline runs through the city from east to west, and journeys across the frontline that once took 5 minutes now take 5 hours.
+Once known as the "cultural capital of Yemen", the war has bestowed a new name on Taiz: "city of snipers".

 As of 2018, at least seven journalists had been killed in Taiz since the start of the war.

 The fighting has also devastated Taiz's architectural heritage: Cairo Citadel was damaged by airstrikes in 2015, and the Taiz Museum was shelled in 2016, causing its manuscripts to be destroyed.

 Geography

 Climate

-Taiz has a hot semi-arid climate (Köppen climate classification: BSh).
+Taiz has a hot semi-arid climate (Köppen climate classification: BSh), bordering both a humid subtropical climate (Cwa) and a tropical savanna climate (Aw).
 The average daily temperature high during August is 32.5 C. Annual rainfall of Taiz is around 660 mm, but on Jabal Sabir it is probably around 1000 mm per year.